microsoft/Yams/Docs/Deploy_YAMS.md

 In this case, port 443 will be available for **https** connections, port 80 will be available for **http** connections and all ports from 81 to 400 will be open for **tcp** connections.

-## Execution context
+### Execution context

-Execution context should be elevated in order to host apps reserving incoming ports (Web API, frontend etc.)
+Execution context should be set to elevated in order to host apps reserving incoming ports (Web API, frontend etc.).
+Following line should be added to worker role section in ServiceDefinition file.

 ``` xml
     <Runtime executionContext="elevated" />